Dance Month at the Kaplan Theatre

 Houston Choreographers X6 presents a memorable evening of dance featuring six dynamic independent local choreographers: Jacquelyne Boe, Roberta Cortes and Lindsey McGill, Rebecca French, Dorrell Martin, Stacy Skolnik and Kathy Wood.
 Each artist has been commissioned to premiere a piece for the concert.

-Houston Ballet II makes a guest appearance performing Allegro Brittante choreography by George Balanchine who called Allegro Brittante “everything I know about classical ballet in thirteen minutes.”
+Houston Ballet II makes a guest appearance performing Allegro Brillante choreography by George Balanchine who called Allegro Brillante “everything I know about classical ballet in thirteen minutes.”
 This ballet is set to Tchaikovsky’s Piano Concerto No. 3, a work that the composer created from sketches for a composition that was intended to be his Sixth Symphony, but which instead served as a single movement which was published posthumously in 1894.

-Excepts from Dormeshia Sumbry-Edwards’ And Still You Must Swing & Jason Samuels Smith’s Going the Miles
+Excerpts from Dormeshia Sumbry-Edwards’ And Still You Must Swing & Jason Samuels Smith’s Going the Miles

 Saturday, Feb 11 | 8:00 PM